vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 ancient mounds, temples and sacred

 spots exist in the neighbourhood.
-Sammürtika--(a tirtha in VS) P. I.
+Sammūrtika--(a tirtha in VS) P. I.

 37.6 Sampithaka--(under Mathurā) Var.